-If this is the first time you are trying indoor seeding, don't take on too much.
+If this is the first time you try indoor seeding, don't take on too much.
 Choose one or two crops you'd like to try growing indoors.
-Then, when the ground can be worked, try sowing a few outside (direct sowing), and after the last frost, plant the rest of your garden using seedlings.
+Then, when the ground can be worked, try sowing a few outside (direct sowing), and after the last frost, plant the rest of your garden using seedlings from the store.

 Feel free to ask questions in the comment section below & be sure to share your progress with us on social media by tagging @LiveGreenTO and using the hashtag #GetGrowing.

 Get Growing Toronto Newsletter

 Did you know that Live Green Toronto has expanded the Get Growing program to include a monthly newsletter?
 Whether you're growing food for the first time or a seasoned gardener, there are always new things to learn and try.
 Our goal is to help you on your gardening journey with lots of tips and resources.
 Get Growing with us and sign up here!